 The menu changes with the seasons at Wylds, but the tenderloin saga remains a constant.
 Wading in a pool of demi-glace, the grilled filet mignon gets piled with shards of pommes frites and the glue of melted saga blue cheese.
 A take on steak frites that one-ups the French.
 That's just one example of how this Bonita Springs favorite creates buzz.
 Some other examples?
 Enigma Salad - tenderly sautéed duck, shiitake mushrooms, tomato, avocado, capers and romaine with parmesan-peppercorn dressing; tenderloin meatloaf; parmesan-crusted walleye pike; pan seared duck breast with blue cheese croquettes.
 So don't be put off by the strip mall location and plain dining room.
 This place is the toast of local foodies.

 Recommended for Best Restaurants because: Wylds is roundly considered the best fine dining in Bonita.

-Chelle's expert tip: Never pass up on the cinnamon bread pudding when it shows up on the dinner menu.
+Chelle's expert tip: Never pass up on the cinnamon bread pudding when it shows up on the dessert menu.